caesarcai/AccAltProj_for_RPCA/README.md

 # AccAltProj for RPCA
 This is the Matlab code repo for a fast provable non-convex Robust Principal Component Analysis (RPCA) algorithm introduced in [1], which has theoretical global linear convergence guarantee and high robustness in practice.

-###### To display the math symbols properly, one may have to install a MathJax plugin.
+###### To display math symbols properly, one may have to install a MathJax plugin.
 For example, [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima?hl=en).

 ## Robust Principal Component Analysis
 In this project, we focus on RPCA problem under fully observed setting, that is about separating a low rank matrix $L\in \mathbb{R}^{m\times n}$ and a sparse outlier matrix $S\in \mathbb{R}^{m\times n}$ from their sum $D = L + S$.